bobbicodes/bob/README.md

 	"I use BOB, Biotch."

 A truly minimal console-based text editor like Vim or Nano, written such that a beginning programmer (i.e. me!) can easily read it and understand how it works.
 Other so-called "minimal" editors still have loads of stuff like search and syntax-highlighting which are useful but unnecessary.
+But we can put them in later... if we want to!
+And never have to figure out how some other piece of shit works.

 # What I got:
 ![](https://github.com/porkostomus/bobs-text-editor/blob/master/shot-2018-03-25_23-08-51.png)